 Keeping in mind the 4 "shipping" metafields we introduced earlier, let's start with the warehouse zip.

 Technically, it's just a text field, so you can go with a plain text field type for this one.
 However, since we have 4 static values to choose from, a select field type seems to fit our needs even better.
 Why would someone want to type the same value over and over if they can simply choose one from a drop-down list, right?
 But wait a minute... what if a product is available from multiple warehouses?
 In this case, we might use a multi-select type for this metafield.
-It's pretty much the same as select field, yet allows to choose multiple warehouses at once.
+It's pretty much the same as a select field, yet allows you to choose multiple warehouses at once.

 Let's create your first metafield set item by filling in the following attributes: